-Once you publish job descriptions and invite applicants for the positions available in your company, you will have to conduct a selection process to sieve out candidates to put through to the next stage of the application process.
-Throughout this process, it is crucial that you maintain a non-discriminatory approach.
+Once you publish job descriptions and invite applicants for the positions available in your company for hiring employee in australia, you will have to conduct a selection process to sieve out candidates to put through to the next stage of the application process.
+Throughout this process, it is crucial that you maintain a non-discriminatory approach in checklist to hire an employee in Australia.
 According to the Fair Work Act, employers are not allowed to take adverse action against a prospective employee because of a protected attribute.
 Protected attributes may include:

 - sexual orientation;

 This means that when shortlisting or selecting candidates, you must ensure that you apply consistent selection criteria.
 Background checks of your candidates are generally allowed if they are directly relevant to the role and the applicant consents to the check.
 When conducting background checks, make sure that the process does not constitute unlawful discrimination based on any of the above protected attributes or any ground that is unrelated to the inherent requirements of the role.

 Making an offer of employment